West-Lane-Translator/wlt_content/content/pages/FAQ.md

 perhaps to channel 45.
 The program content of the broadcast is unchanged by the shift in channel, it is identical to the original.
-Shifting the frequency of FM stations or the channel number of TV stations is necessary to prevent interference to the originating station\'s broadcast signal.
+Shifting the frequency of FM stations or the channel number of TV stations is necessary to prevent interference to the originating station's broadcast signal.
 See the [Channels and Sub-Channels](http://www.westlanetv.org/HDTV/Channels) and [FM Radio](http://www.westlanetv.org/FM) pages for additional information.

 </div>

 HDTV?
-What\'s that?
+What's that?
 Why do I need it?

 <div>